 These By-Laws may be altered or amended by a

-two-thirds (2/3) vote of those present and voting at any Annual Meeting of this
+two-thirds (2/3) vote of those present and voting at any Annual Meeting or

 Association, notice of the intention to amend having been given at the previous Annual

 Meeting or any Special Meeting.
 The notice of intention to amend should contain the Article or